vimeo/dials/README.md

 	// sources can't fill this field.
 	Val1 string `dials:"Val1" yaml:"b"`
 	// the dials tag can be used as an alias so when the name in the config file
 	// changes, the code doesn't have to change.
-	Val2 int `dials:"val_2"`
+The dialsdesc tag is used to
+	// to provide flag description and help message for the field Val2 int `dials:"val_2" dialsdesc:"port for the application"`
-	// Dials follows the Go convention for flags and will look for the dials
+	// Dials will register a flag with the name matching the dials tag.
-	// tag or field name in lower-kebab-case.
-Without any struct tags, it
+	// Without any struct tags, dials will decode the go camel case field name
+	// and encode it using lower-kebab-case and use the encoded name as the flag
-	// would look for val-3 flag.
-To specify a different flag name, use the
+	// name (ex: val-3).
+To specify a different flag name, use the `dialsflag`
-	// `dialsflag` tag.
+	// tag.
 Now, Dials will lookup "some-val"  flag instead.
+Since only
-	// Since only `dialsflag` tag is specified, Val3 will only be populated
+	// `dialsflag` tag is specified, Val3 will only be populated from command
-	// from command line flags
+	// line flags
 	Val3 bool `dialsflag:"some-val"`
 	// Path holds the value of the path to the config file.
 Dials follows the
 	// Go convention and will look for the dials tag or field name in all caps